 row_group_order() function.
 The

-take a vector of row group names or a numeric vector of row group indices;
+vector of row group names or a numeric vector of row group indices; whichever

-whichever is provided, the row groups will adhere to this revised ordering.
+is provided, the row groups will adhere to this revised ordering.
+It isn't

-what is provided will assume the specified ordering at the top of the table
+provided will assume the specified ordering at the top of the table and the

 # Use `exibble` to create a gt table # with a stub and with row groups; # modify the order of the row groups # with `row_group_order()`, specifying # the new ordering in `groups` tab_1 <- exibble %>% dplyr::select(char, currency, row, group) %>% gt( rowname_col = "row", groupname_col = "group" ) %>% row_group_order( groups = c("grp_b", "grp_a") )